zikai1/Internship-Progress-Report/README.md

 # Internship-Progress-Report

-In this repository, please update your internship progress report on a weekly basis, utilizing formats such as PowerPoint presentations.
+In this repository, please update your internship progress report on a weekly basis or two weeks, utilizing formats such as PowerPoint presentations.
 I will review the updated content every Friday.